cwkowalski/ASI_AmpyDisplay/README.md

 On Raspbian you should be able to get all dependencies via apt-get/pip.
 Then add a script to open main.py on startup e.g. add file containing the line `sudo -H python3 /path/to/project/main.py -bs <cell-series-number> -bp <cell-parallel-groups> -ba <pack amp-hours> -whl <wheel circumference in millimeters> -pin <integer> -bacport <controller-serial-port> -bmsport <BMS-serial-port>` in .X.d directory to run after starting Xorg.
 The flag args are described in the terminal if you try to run main.py without them.

 However, I reccomend piCore OS for its supreme stability and spent a lot of time compiling a full piCore 12.x ARMv7L extension set to run this app on it, and included a stripped-down bespoke extension set with only the files required by this application.
-Until I take the time to prepare a setup script, if you're interested in using piCore but the setup is too complex for you, contact me and I can share a (very large) recent fully configured image.
-Just flash to sd, edit your vehicle and optionally wifi settings and you're set.
+A complete list of dependencies for /mnt/mmcblk0p2/onboot.lst is included in this directory.
+Any questions about piCore can be answered by searching the forum (http://forum.tinycorelinux.net/index.php/).
+If you're interested in using piCore and using identical hardware, but the setup is too complex for you, contact me and I can temporarily share a (gigantic) fully configured image.
+Just flash to sd, edit your vehicle parameters in `.X.d/ampy` startup script, connect to your home wifi then run `filetool.sh -b` to save WPA keys locally for easy future updates via SSH, and you're set.

 If you are not running FW 6.016+ on your controller you must replace the ASIParameterDictionary.xml with your own.
 6.013 is included.
 You may also optionally include your own state of charge:voltage map if you are running a chemistry besides Lithium-NCA (https://lygte-info.dk/ and https://automeris.io/WebPlotDigitizer/ can be used to generate profiles for specific cells, but cells within a chemistry should have essentially identical profiles).
 This map is used because it is far more accurate than the linear approximation used by the controller itself to monitor state-of-charge.